Home > Blogs > Endometriosis – When to do?

 When hormonal therapy, pain medication, or lifestyle changes fail to control symptoms, surgery may be the next step.
 While these treatments are effective for many women, they may not address more advanced or widespread endometrial growths.

-Benefits of Endometriosis Surgery
+What Are The Benefits of Endometriosis Surgery?

 Surgery can offer several potential benefits, especially for women with advanced endometriosis or those seeking fertility preservation.

-• Symptom Relief
+• Relief From Disease

 Removing endometrial tissue often leads to a reduction in chronic pain, heavy periods, and other distressing symptoms.